Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Comparison with other CG Catalogs

-HMCGs comprises 406 non-contaminated CGs and 56 potentially-contaminated CGs.
-Although our study shares similar selection algorithm and galaxy catalogue as those of HMCGs, the differences between two samples are significant.
-HMCGs are selected with a strict magnitude limit criterion that the brightest CG member should be at least three magnitude brighter than the completeness magnitude of the galaxy sample ($r_b \leq r_{\text{lim}}-3$), which ensures the homogeneity of their CGs at different redshift (see more discussions in Section~\ref{sec:discuss-ccgs}).
+HMCGs comprises 406 noncontaminated CGs and 56 potentially contaminated CGs.
+Although our study shares similar selection algorithm and galaxy catalog as those of HMCGs, the differences between two samples are significant.
+HMCGs are selected with a strict magnitude limit criterion that the brightest CG member should be at least three magnitudes brighter than the completeness magnitude of the galaxy sample ($r_b \leq r_{\text{lim}}-3$), which ensures the homogeneity of their CGs at different redshift (see further discussion in Section~\ref{sec:discuss-ccgs}).
 Considering $r_{\text{lim}} \sim 17.77$ for the SDSS MGS, the brightest galaxy members of all HMCGs are therefore brighter than 14.77.
 Moreover, during the selection of HMGCs, there is no bright magnitude limit on the sample galaxies, while our CGs are selected on galaxies with $r \geq 14.00$.
-Combining these two effects, the redshift distribution of HMCGs is significantly biased to lower redshifts as the upper right panel of Fig.\ref{fig:Props} show.
+Combining these two effects, the redshift distribution of HMCGs is significantly biased to lower redshifts as the upper right panel of Fig.\ref{fig:Props} shows.
 The third difference of the HMCG selection from our study is that they adopt a fainter brightness criterion down to $ \mu \leq 26.33$ mag\,arcsec$^{-2}$ .
-Combining the low redshift selection bias and the lower surface brightness criterion, HMCGs have significantly larger angular diameters than all other CG catalogues (lower left panel of Fig.\ref{fig:Props}).
+Combining the low redshift selection bias and the lower surface brightness criterion, HMCGs have significantly larger angular diameters than all other CG catalogs (lower left panel of Fig.\ref{fig:Props}).

-To make a fair comparison, we remove the HMCGs which either contains very bright members ($r < 14.00$) or with the surface brightness $ \mu \geq 26.00$ mag\,arcsec$^{-2}$ and 218 groups are remained.
+To make a fair comparison, we remove the HMCGs that either contain very bright members ($r < 14.00$) or with the surface brightness $ \mu \geq 26.00$ mag\,arcsec$^{-2}$ and 218 groups are remain.
 We cross-match these 218 HMCGs with our cCGs and find 121 of them are overlapped.
 The other HMCGs that not listed in our cCGs are mainly caused by the wider magnitude range of the sample galaxies ($14.00 \leq r \leq 17.77$) used in our CG selection than in HMCGs ($r_b \leq r \leq r_b+3$).

 These additional galaxies ($r_b+3 \le r \leq 17.77$), depending on their redshifts, might change the result of CG selection.
 If these additional galaxies were background galaxies, that would not change the CG identification.
 On the other hand, if these additional galaxies had accordance redshifts with the corresponding CGs, then they would be absorbed as the CG members and might not pass the isolation criterion in the next step of our CG selection.
 We show an example of such a case in Figure \ref{fig:range3} of the Appendix \ref{sec:example} for illustration.